Blue Jays sign reliever Chad Green to $8.5M, 2-year deal - WHIZ News

-TORONTO (AP) — Free agent reliever Chad Green and the Toronto Blue Jays agreed to an $8.5 million, two-year contract on Tuesday that includes options for 2025 and 2026.
+TORONTO (AP) — Free agent reliever Chad Green and the Toronto Blue Jays agreed to an $8.5 million, two-year contract on Tuesday.

-The right-hander got off to a solid start in 2022 with a 3.00 ERA and 16 strikeouts over 15 innings.
+The right-hander got off to a solid start last season with a 3.00 ERA and 16 strikeouts over 15 innings.
 He left New York’s game against the Baltimore Orioles on May 19 with right forearm discomfort and three days later the Yankees announced he needed Tommy John surgery.

 Typical recovery time for the ligament-replacement procedure is 12-18 months.